State RT Registries

 Charleston, WV 25301

 Radiologic technologists, nuclear medicine, radiation therapy, and MRI technologists in West Virginia require 24 hours of Category A continuing education credits during the two-year reporting period.
 The CE activities must be pertinent to radiation sciences.
-ARRT members who are in compliance with the ARRT CE requirements are not required to provide any CE documentation.
+ARRT® members who are in compliance with the ARRT® CE requirements are not required to provide any CE documentation.
 Members of the NMTCB who are in CE compliance are not required to provide CE documentation.
 Renewal of a previously held WV medical imaging license costs $65 for one year.
-More information on CE for X-ray in West Virginia is available here.
+Get more information on CE for X-ray in West Virginia here.

 Wisconsin Department of Health Services – Radiation Protection Section

 There is licensing of technologists and no X-ray continuing education requirement in Wisconsin.
 Individuals operating CE radiation therapy equipment require ARRT® certification.

 Wyoming State Board of Radiologic Technologist Examiners

 Emerson Building, Room 104, 2001 Capitol Avenue